 This creamy, delicate pudding is a popular dish in the Philippines.
 Just one bite and the treat is guaranteed to blow your mind!
 Maja Blanca has an extraordinarily smooth and jello consistency because there is cooked cornstarch inside.

 You won’t have to buy much stuff in order to make Maja Blanca.
 Sweet corn, coconut milk, and some additional ingredients are all it takes to create a fabulous dessert.
 Just remember to watch your timing as the coconut milk can turn out to be uncooked!

 Sapin Sapin is meant for holidays and big occasions!
 Can you see how gorgeous and vibrant the multi-color layers are?
 Depending on the used fruits and vegetables, the colors can vary from one cake to another.

-Famous for its sticky and chewy texture, this pudding is made of a special dough called “galapong” (soaked glutinous rice).
-The process to complete the cake from this dough is very complex and time-consuming.
+Famous for its sticky and chewy texture, this sweet pudding dish is made of a special dough called “galapong” (soaked glutinous rice).
+Completing the cake from this dough is very complex and time-consuming.

 Condensed milk, sugar, and coconut milk are some other ingredients contained in this intricate dessert.

 Ube is a common yam that is widely used in Filipino recipes.
 The word “halaya” means jelly, which is obviously derived from its pudding-like look.
 The gorgeous purple hue makes it even more outstanding and appetizing.